The Bankrate promise

 - Keep your finances organized and keep a close eye on your bank balances.

-- Stay away from “buy now, pay later” and “interest-free financing” offers, which just defer your debt.
+- Stay away from “buy now, pay later” and “interest-free financing” offers.

-- Save money.
-Try to set aside a certain percentage of your income to be swept into savings.
+- Save money and try to set aside a certain percentage of your income each month.

-There’s no shortage of debt consolidation options.
+There is no shortage of debt consolidation options.
 When considering which strategies could work for you, analyze each lender’s interest rates, loan terms and fees.
-If possible, avoid subprime lenders that cater to consumers with bad credit — these lenders offer the highest interest rates and unforgiving loan terms.
+If possible, avoid lenders that cater to consumers with less-than-ideal credit — these lenders offer the highest interest rates and unforgiving loan terms.
 Even if your credit score is lower, it’s worth shopping around with traditional lenders first by prequalifying to see your predicted eligibility odds.